helxplatform/devops/cicd/jenkins/README.md

 5) At the top of the template, give it the name **linter.yml**
 6) Highlight the entire text of the workflow file and paste in the yaml text below in its place.
 7) Save the file.
-8) This sets up an action on the **default** branch, which must be done before setting up an action on any non-default branch.
+8) This sets up an action on the **default** branch (usually the master branch), which must be done before setting up an action on any non-default branch.
 To set up an action on a non-default branch after saving this file, **merge** this file to the desired branch. **Copying it in will not work.**
 ```````````````````````````````````````````````````````````````````````````````````````````````````````````````
 name: Linter